-The Active Hands story
+The Active Hands Story

 Our mission is to help people achieve more active and inclusive lives – giving them independent access to a variety of activities that would be impossible without Active Hands gripping aids.

 Our mission is to reach and help more and more people with hand function disabilities to enable them to take part in numerous activities as independently as possible.
-We pride ourselves in working with those with hand functions across a wide spectrum of disabilities and activity levels from Paralympic gold medal winners to leisure gardeners and from injured military personnel to small children.
+Furthermore, we pride ourselves in working with those with hand functions across a wide spectrum of disabilities and activity levels from Paralympic gold medal winners to leisure gardeners and from injured military personnel to small children.
 We know from our own experience how frustrating a lack of hand function can be.
-Hopefully with Active Hands helping you, you can overcome many of those frustrations enabling you to do activities that you previously thought were impossible.
+With Active Hands helping you, you can overcome many of those frustrations enabling you to do activities that you previously thought were impossible.
 Who knows what you could achieve…

 Our primary aim is to design and source gripping aids to help you but we are proud that our hard work has been recognised in the following awards: